p-m-p/p-m-p.github.io/_posts/2015-02-25-development-environment.md

 you should, everyone should use Vim!).
 The key thing to take away from this is to empower yourself to be productive.
 I know that if I spill coffee over my laptop tomorrow I can get back to where I was within minutes of acquiring a new one.
-There is some additonal workflow to this such as making regular pushes to a remote repository on the projects you work but this is all just good practice that should be followed regardless of your setup.
+There is some additional workflow to this such as making regular pushes to a remote repository on the projects you work but this is all just good practice that should be followed regardless of your setup.
 I've only touched lightly on the concepts here so please feel free to ask any additional questions